-At Dolman Law Group and Sibley Dolman Accident Injury Lawyers, we believe that responsible parties must pay for the damages they cause.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman Accident Injury Lawyers, we believe that responsible parties must pay for the damages they cause.
 If you are a survivor of Catholic priest abuse, we realize that you’ve already had a long and difficult journey.
 Our personal injury attorneys recognize that cases such as yours involve highly sensitive situations.
 We have experience working with sensitive issues and protecting our clients’ privacy.
 We’ve made the process as uncomplicated as possible.

 We believe that you have the right to recover damage no matter how long ago the abuse occurred.
 Our personal injury attorneys understand the complex challenges of proving decades-old allegations.
 We’ve used our experience and the resources to produce the best outcomes for our clients.